Localize Web Document Viewer

 }

-Finally, it is necessary to add element "link" with information about localization settings onto a web page:
+Finally, it is necessary to add the element "link" with information about localization settings onto a web page:

 <link rel="localization" href="/locales/settings.json">